 5. Use the right words

 Using some specific words in your headline can double the chance of being clicked.
-You can get the list or these power words and learn why they work here.

 6. Check your headline’s power